© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cross in the churchyard of St Peter's Church is a scheduled monument protected by Historic England under reference 1021156.
 View the official record →

-The cross in the churchyard of St Peter's Church is a medieval monument surviving from the later medieval period.
+Cross in the churchyard of St Peter's Church is a medieval stone cross that stands within the churchyard at St Peter's Church in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021156.

 Cross in the churchyard of St Peter's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021156.